tamara-ilic/mini-twitter/readme.md

 ## GET all users

+Return all users in the database ...

 ## GET one user by id

+Returns ...

 ## GET all messages for one user

+Return ...

 ## /messages

 ## GET all messages

+Returns all messages in the database ...

 ## GET one message by id